QuantEcon/lecture-python-advanced.myst/lectures/asset_pricing_lph.md

 \end{aligned}
 $$

-The random gross returns $R^i$ and the scalar stochastic discount factor $m$ live live in a common probability space.
+The random gross returns $R^i$ and the scalar stochastic discount factor $m$ live in a common probability space.

-{cite}`HansenRichard1987` and {cite}`Hansen_Jagannathan_1991` explain how the existence of a scarlar stochastic discount factor that verifies  equation
+{cite}`HansenRichard1987` and {cite}`Hansen_Jagannathan_1991` explain how **existence** of a scalar stochastic discount factor that verifies  equation
 {eq}`eq:EMR1` is implied by a __law of one price__ that requires that all portfolios of assets that end up having the same payouts must have the same price.

-They also explain how the __absence of an arbitrage__ implies that the stochastic discount factor $m \geq 0$.
+They also explain how the __absence of an arbitrage__ opportunity implies that the stochastic discount factor $m \geq 0$.

+To say something about the **uniqueness** of a stochastic discount factor would require that we impose more theoretical structure than we do in this lecture.

+In **complete markets** models like those illustrated in this lecture [equilibrium capital structures with incomplete markets](https://python-advanced.quantecon.org/BCG_incomplete_mkts.html), the stochastic discount factor is unique.

+In **incomplete markets** models like those illustrated in this lecture [the Aiyagari model](https://python.quantecon.org/aiyagari.html), the stochastic discount factor is not unique.

 ## Implications of Key Equation